 The state of California is home to some of the best beaches across the United States.
-Southern California beaches are well known for west coast waves, and family-friendly beach days.
-Northern California beaches are known for their breathtaking backdrops, and iconic landmarks.
+Southern California beaches are well known for their West Coast waves and family-friendly beach days.
+Northern California beaches are known for their breathtaking backdrops and iconic landmarks.

 Coronado Beach Island, San Diego

-I love visiting this beach for it’s access to the Hotel del Coronado or “the Del”.
-The iconic beachfront resort is absolutely stunning to walk through, and even if you are not staying at the resort you can still take advantage of the gorgeous hotel restaurant or beach bar.
+I love visiting this beach for its access to the Hotel del Coronado or “the Del.”
+The iconic beachfront resort is absolutely stunning to walk through, and even if you are not staying at the resort, you can still take advantage of the gorgeous hotel restaurant or the beach bar.

 Black’s Beach, La Jolla

 Just up the coast and tucked into the secluded cliffs of La Jolla, you’ll find the serene Black’s Beach.
-This beach is only accessible via a fairly steep bluff path making it more difficult to access, but it is a gorgeous area to explore if you are looking for a short hike followed by a dip in the Pacific Ocean.
+This beach is only accessible via a fairly steep bluff path, making it more challenging to reach, but it is a gorgeous area to explore if you’re looking for a short hike followed by a dip in the Pacific Ocean.

 The Trestles, San Clemente